Johennes/Gigs-that-Matter/README.md

 that contains an array of artist objects.
 The array is sorted with the most favorite artist at the lowest index.

-Each artist object possesses the properties

-* `mbid` - The artist's MusicBrainz identifier
-* `name` - The artist's name

 ## Getting Upcoming Events of an Artist

 To get upcoming events of a specific artist, you may invoke the